zhechen/Deformable-DETR-REGO/README.md

 *Note:*

+Update: Sorry that the log files and checkpoints were lost when I finished my post-doctoral position.
+The data and the original project were stored on the dropbox supported by the previous university, and I forgot to transfer them.
+In principle, using the code of this project should reproduce the results.

 1. **: Refine with two-stage Deformable DETR and iterative bounding box refinement.

 2. I have cleaned up the code.
 I have re-trained the models and obtained slightly better performance than what the paper reports.